 Her research interests range from entrepreneurship and innovation in SMEs to institutional change and firm growth strategies in emerging economies.
 She has published on a numerous journals, such as Journal of General Management, Thunderbird International Business Review, Futures.
 She received the “Best Paper Award” at the Institute for Small Business and Entrepreneurship (ISBE) Annual Conference in 2010.
 She is also the principal author (with Prof. Richard Scase) of a book (research monograph) - “Emerging Business Ventures under Market Socialism: Entrepreneurship in China” (Routledge, London, 2014).
 Her recent book chapter adopts a novel future perspective in analyzing the possible future outcome of technological change, 'How change agencies can affect our path towards a signgularity' is published by Springer.
 She has a special interest in the creative processes that lead to business innovations, having developed a novel method known as 'Diegetic Innovation Templating' (DIT), published in Futures.
-She is a regular reviewer for international journals, such as California Management Review, European Management Review, Chinese Management Studies.

 Research and knowledge exchange